Asked Questions About Our New Automated Payment Service:

 that specific payments have been received (and confirmed,

-in the case of credit card payments and guaranteed check payments;
+in the case of credit card payments and guaranteed cheque

-see Question 3 below) - MINUS the sensitive and private credit
+payments; see Question 3 below) - MINUS the sensitive and

-to hackers, the only way that someone with criminal intent
+simply NOT ACCESSIBLE to hackers, the only way that someone

-can obtain the information we have collected is to physically
+with criminal intent can obtain the information we have collected

-break into our offices, or tap into our phone lines - both
+is to physically break into our offices, or tap into our phone

-of which possibilities we take considerable pains to protect
+lines - both of which possibilities we take considerable pains

 But to reiterate, the system IS, in fact, absolutely secure